matthew-brett/barts-setup/barts_setup.md

 Call these four — the COMPUTERISHES.

+The church has WiFi via a Mesh network carried by several Eero Wifi nodes
+- call these NODEs.

 We run the YouTube casting in the following way:

 * The IPAD runs [Switcher Studio](https://www.switcherstudio.com/).
 This is an